csingley/ibflex/README.rst

 There's now a hard dependency on Python 3.7; the whole library is built on dataclasses and PEP 484 type hinting.

-Don't upgrade to version 0.13 if you don't want to rewrite your code.

 Sorry for the disruption, but it was necessary to transition the library from a quick hack to a solid foundation that is much more maintainable.
 The basic